 BACKGROUND

 Hepatitis E virus (HEV) infection is a cause of chronic hepatitis in immunosuppressed patients.
-Sustained virologic response (SVR) rate to a 12-wk course of ribavirin therapy was reported to be > 70% in the West.
-This study describes the outcome of HEV treatment in a transplant center in Singapore.
+Sustained virologic response rates to a 12-wk course of ribavirin therapy were reported to be > 70% in the West.
+This study describes the outcome of HEV treatment in a transplant centre in Singapore.

 AIM

-To study the outcome of ribavirin treatment in a series of chronic HEV patients and the cause of treatment failure.
+To study the outcome of ribavirin treatment in a series of chronic HEV patients, and the cause of treatment failure.

 METHODS

-We study all the transplant recipients who are diagnosed with HEV infection between 2012 to 2015.
+We studied all of the transplant recipients who were diagnosed with HEV infection between 2012 to 2015.
 The outcome of therapy and virologic relapse are monitored for three years after the end of therapy.

 RESULTS

-Ten transplant recipients (four liver-, five kidney-, and one bone marrow transplantation) with positive HEV RNA are studied.
+Ten transplant recipients (4 liver, 5 kidney, and 1 bone marrow transplantation) with positive HEV RNA were studied.
 Nine patients received at least 12 wk of ribavirin therapy, and the remaining patient resolved after reducing immunosuppression therapy.
-Two subjects have prolonged viremia that lasted more than one year despite continuous ribavirin therapy.
-Four ribavirin-treated patients (44.4%) had HEV RNA relapse after achieving the end of treatment virologic response.
+Two subjects had prolonged viremia that lasted more than one year, despite continuous ribavirin therapy.
+Four ribavirin-treated patients (44.4%) had HEV RNA relapse after achieving a virologic response by the end of treatment.
 The overall failure rate is 66.7%.
-Being a kidney-transplant recipient is the strongest risk factor for not achieving initial SVR (0 out of 5 treated, Chi-Square test, P < 0.05).
-The most common side effect of ribavirin is anemia (100%) (haemoglobin reduction of 3-6.2 g/dL).
-Seven patients required either blood transfusion or erythropoietin therapy.
+Being a kidney transplant recipient is the strongest risk factor for not achieving initial sustained virologic response (0/5 treated, Chi-Square test, P < 0.05).
+The most common side effect of ribavirin is anaemia (100%) (haemoglobin reduction of 3-6.2 g/dL).
+Seven patients required either a blood transfusion or erythropoietin therapy.

 CONCLUSION

-The SVR rate of 12-wk ribavirin therapy for HEV infection in this Asian series is lower than expected.
-Kidney transplant recipients have more treatment failure due to higher immunosuppression requirement and adverse effects.
+The sustained virologic response rate of 12-wk ribavirin therapy for HEV infection in this Asian series was lower than expected.
+Kidney transplant recipients had a higher rate of treatment failure due to higher immunosuppression requirements and adverse effects.

 Key words: Toxicity; Antiviral agents; Hepatitis E virus; Virus classification; Systemic immunity; Immune responses; Persistent infection